Omerr/research-guide/chapters/00 - Introduction/00-intro.md

 ## Feedback Is Welcome

-This book has been created to help you and people like you manage Research effectively and ensure it creates product impact.
+I created this book to help you and people like you manage Research effectively and ensure it creates product impact.

 From the beginning, I asked for feedback from experienced leaders and researchers to make sure the book achieves these goals.
 If you found something valuable, felt something was missing, or thought something needed improvement — I would love to hear from you.